 Watering

-For the first year of planting, water your pink weeping cherry tree deeply twice a week.
+For the first year after planting, water your pink weeping cherry tree deeply twice a week.
 After that, you will only need to water during dry spells and very high temperatures.
-You can help retain soil moisture by laying a 3-inch layer of mulch on the surrounding soil–making sure it’s at least 6 inches from the base of the trunk.
+You can help retain soil moisture by laying a 3-inch layer of mulch on the surrounding soil, making sure it’s at least 6 inches from the base of the trunk.

 Fertilizing